Axway/amplify-central/content/en/docs/integrate_with_central/api_server.md

 Any other code will be rejected by the system.

 Each translated field has its existing path in the object and the associated translated value.
 The path is determine using the place of the field in the object.
-For instance title is at the top level whereas description is located under spec section of an object.
+For instance, title is at the top level; whereas, description is located under the spec section of an object.
 Consequently, the path for **title** would be *"/title"* and the path for **description** is *"/spec/description"*.

 Sample sub-resource for setting a French language translation to any object having a *title* and *description*: